opennebraska/court-case-ui/README.md

 # Getting Started with Court Case UI

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 It is built to be a more usable method of aggregating eviction court cases by landlords

+The production application can be found [here](https://opennebraska.github.io/court-case-ui/).
+It uses Github Pages for hosting.
+It will be automatically redeployed on any commit to the main branch.

 ## Available Scripts